poojawins/DayBuilder/README.md

 #### 3. Stock card

-add stocks with Live Search from over 8000 companies listed in Nasdaq, NYSE, etc., indicates last updated time, provides Show More layout
+add stocks with Live Search from over 8000 companies listed in Nasdaq, NYSE, etc., indicates last updated time, provides Show More layout, click to see more with web view

 #### 4. Article card

+last 7 days most viewed articles from The New York Times sections (World, U.S., Opinion, Tech)